dogtagpki/jss/docs/build_system.md

     is quite slow.
 By default it passes two arguments: `--track-origins=yes` and `--leak-check=full`.
 Modify `cmake/JSSTests.cmake` (macro:
     `jss_test_exec`) to change these options.
+ - `WITH_INTERNET` -- run tests which require an internet connection.
+This exposes your system to other hosts on the internet, including badssl.com and www.mozilla.org.
+Correct execution requires a working `common_roots.sh` script under `tools/`; update for your system as necessary.

 ### Adding a Test Case